Gfycyd/task3/README.md

 | 0 | 1     | 2   |  3   |  4  |  5 |
  * no possibility of acting as exist pit around agent(

- # similar effect we can see if we will have
+ # similar effect we can see if we will have:
  | 5 |  -    |  -  |  -   |  -  | -  |
 | :-| :---: | :--:| :---: | :----: | ----:|
 | 4 | pit   |  -   |   -   |  -   |  -  |